 Clarence Sarkodee-Adoo, MD

-Primary health care providers will usually refer people with myeloma to a hematologist or oncologist.
+Primary health care doctors will usually refer people with myeloma to a hematologist or medical oncologist.
+Many such doctors are referred to as hematologist-oncologists.

 During a consultation with a hematologist-oncologist, the person will have an opportunity to ask questions and to discuss the treatments available.